Select an item marked with ato view a description.

 A factor applied to usage readings for certain kinds of meters to accurately determine usage.

-A state or local tax levied upon customers.
+A state tax levied upon customers.

 A charge to fund the energy efficiency portfolio incentives mandated by law.